 - Short or long pasta?
-The dried one you prefer – but better to avoid fresh pasta.
+The one you prefer, we chose the classic rigatoni.

 - Whole eggs or only yolks?
 According to the tradition, one should use only yolks to achieve a thicker and more homogeneous sauce.
 You can substitute one of the yolks for a whole egg if you wish to obtain a less dense cream.

 - Never combine the eggs whilst pasta it’s still on the stove!
-You will get scrambled eggs or an omelette – which are good of course, but not carbonara
+You will get scrambled eggs or an omelette – which are good of course but it won’t be a Carbonara.

 Serves: 2 | Preparation time: 10 mins | Cooking time: 15 mins